12 Days Of Charitable Giving 2020: Voices Of Ascension | Taxgirl

 Voices of Ascension Chorus & Orchestra presents exceptional performances of great works of music for chorus and orchestra.
 Over the course of its nearly 30-year history, Voices of Ascension has produced an annual concert series, released Grammy-nominated recordings, and engaged in artistic collaborations with the San Francisco Symphony, Mostly Mozart Festival, José Limón Dance, the Mark Morris Dance Group, The Metropolitan Museum of Art and others.

-Our nominee writes, “In such turbulent times, I realize that music may not seem as important as some other worthy causes.
+Our nominator writes, “In such turbulent times, I realize that music may not seem as important as some other worthy causes.
 I believe music is not only important but an essential part of our collective healing in our COVID-affected world.”

 You can hear them sing here: